-Dua Lipa Set To Shoot Music Video For ‘James Bond 25’ Theme Song
+Dua Lipa Set To Shoot Music Video For ‘Bond 25’ Theme Song

 It has been rumored for some time that Dua Lipa might be doing the next James Bond theme song.
 According to Express, a music video is being shot in Italy this summer, following a new report.

-It has been said that they will be shooting the film in Matera, in southern Italy and where Bond 25 will be shooting part of Daniel Craig’s final 007 outing.
-He has yet to be seen on set but a press conference announcing the film’s title and cast members is expected to be revealed soon.
+It has been said that they will be shooting the film in Matera, in southern Italy, and where Bond 25 will be shooting part of Daniel Craig’s final 007 outing.
+He has yet to be seen on set, but a press conference announcing the film’s title and cast members is expected to take place soon.

 “[The music video] will be shot between the end of August and the month of September among the set locations of the Sassi di Matera and Marina di Pisticci,” the publication said.